boramalper/himawaripy/README.md

             crontab -e

             ### Add the line:
-            */10 * * * * <INSTALLATION_PATH>
+            */10 * * * * <INSTALLATION_PATH> # command line arguments here

         ## OR, alternatively use the provided systemd timer

             ### Configure
             vi systemd/himawaripy.service
-            # Replace "<INSTALLATION_PATH>" with the output of the aforementioned command.
+            # Replace "<INSTALLATION_PATH>" with the output of the aforementioned command and command line arguments

             ### Copy systemd configuration
-            cp systemd/himawaripy.{service,timer} $HOME/.config/systemd/user/
+            cp systemd/himawaripy.{service,timer} ~/.config/systemd/user/

             ### Enable and start the timer
             systemctl --user enable --now himawaripy.timer

 ### For KDE Users
 #### KDE 5.7+
 To change the wallpaper in KDE 5.7+, desktop widgets must be unlocked.
 If you dom't want to leave them unlocked, the pre-KDE 5.7 method can still be used.

 To unlock desktop widgets ([from the KDE userbase](https://userbase.kde.org/Plasma#Widgets)):
-> Open the Desktop Toolbox or the Panel Toolbox or right click on the Desktop - if you see an item labeled Unlock Widgets then select that, and then proceed to add widgets to your Desktop or your Panel.
+> Open the Desktop Toolbox or the Panel Toolbox or right click on the Desktop - if you see an item labeled Unlock
+> Widgets then select that, and then proceed to add widgets to your Desktop or your Panel.

 #### Before KDE 5.7
 > So the issue here is that KDE does not support changing the desktop wallpaper